Bone density: Genetics

 Bone mineral density is highly variable between individuals.
-While there are many environmental factors that affect bone mineral density, genetic factors play a large role as well.
-Bone Mineral Density variation has been estimated to have 0.6-0.8 heritability factor, meaning that 60-80% of its variation is inherited from parents.
-Because of the heritability of Bone Mineral Density, family history of fractures is considered as a risk factor for osteoporosis.
-Bone Mineral Density is polygenic and many of the genetic mechanisms still remain poorly understood.
+While there are many environmental factors that affect bone mineral density, genetic factors play the largest role.
+Bone mineral density variation has been estimated to have 0.6–0.8 heritability factor, meaning that 60–80% of its variation is inherited from parents.
+Because of the heritability of bone mineral density, family history of fractures is considered as a risk factor for osteoporosis.
+Bone mineral density is polygenic and many of the genetic mechanisms remain poorly understood.

-Genetic Diseases Associated with Bone Mineral Density
+Genetic diseases associated with bone mineral density

 There are several rare genetic diseases that have been associated with pathologic changes in bone mineral density.
-The table below summarizes these diseases:
+The table summarizes these diseases: